snowflakedb/snowflake-cli-templates/data_project/README.md

 ### 5. Execute Project

-In order to apply changes to your infrastructure you need to execute the particular version of the PROJECT.
-You can do this with the following command:
+In order to apply changes to your Snowflake account you need to execute the particular version of the PROJECT.
+It is recommended to first perform a dry-run with the changes.You can do this with the following command:

 ```bash
 snow project execute <project_name> --version <version_name>